icub-tech-iit/documentation/docs/icub_tendons/shoulder_elbow.md

 |2389| U7191215 |Stainless steel microcable, cable construction 7x19mm, nom. dia 1,2mm, outer dia 1,5mm, Polyamide coated, AISI 316 - CARL STAHL GMBH|
 |3877| RC_TLR_005_P_101 |Thimble for cable Dia 1.5mm (Inner dia 1.25mm)|

 !!! danger "The cabling sequence for the shoulder is the following:"

     <h4><center>**(1 - 2) - (3 - 4) - (8 - 7) - (6 - 5)**</center></h4>

+!!! note "IMPORTANT NOTE"
+    **shrink down to 4mm** one crimp of the cable 7 and 8  (crimp going into the tensioner)

 <!--
 Consiglio